HOW OFTEN AND HOW INTENSIVELY SHOULD YOU HIKE?

 - Tie your shoes properly.

-- Don't hesitate to readjust the tightness of your laces during practice, especially before starting a climb or descent.
+- Do not hesitate to readjust the tightness of your laces during practice, especially before starting a climb or descent.

-- Wear your shoes for a short outing when you first use them.
+- Wear your shoes for a short outing when first using them.

 FIELD TESTS